muhsinali/picture-gallery-scala/README.md

 Roadmap
 =================================
+- [X] Use GitFlow and set up a continuous deployment pipeline using Travis and Heroku
 - [ ] Optimise page load speeds:
     - [X] Store static assets using Amazon S3
     - [X] Use [Scrimage](https://github.com/sksamuel/scrimage) to dynamically generate thumbnails for every uploaded image (to reduce the size of the images used in the grid and list views)
-    - [X] Use Scrimage to ensure all uploaded images are progressive JPEGs
+    - [X] Use Scrimage to ensure all uploaded images are progressive JPEGs; improves perceived performance
     - [X] Use Amazon CloudFront so that static assets are served from the closest edge location; reduces the latency of delivering images
     - [X] Look for performance improvements using [WebPageTest](https://www.webpagetest.org/) and implement them.
     - [ ] Add pagination to limit the number of images shown on the page